 I personally believe that any behavior that helps others is good, and in a free market I don’t see much distinction between those who help others selflessly and those who do it selfishly.
 As Walter Williams put it, “in a free society, income is earned through pleasing and serving your fellow man.”

 In other words, your earned income is a good proxy for how much happiness and joy you bring to the world.
 For example, Lebron James is expected to earn $133 million this year.
 This is because millions of basketball fans have voted with their dollars that they want to see Lebron play.
+We have seen the ratings for LeBron’s games, they are very high, as indicated by the ratings of streams from various websites.
 I could play basketball, but I wouldn’t earn anything close to what Lebron does because people would not enjoy watching me play as much as they enjoy watching Lebron play.

 Taking this philosophical concept a step further, we can separate rich people who enjoy their jobs from those who hate their jobs.
 Some would say that latter group has been led into a rat-race of chasing money.
 While I agree that these individuals may be unhappy, a simple look at their paystubs will reveal that they are bringing a lot of happiness to a lot of other people in the world.
 I would even go so far as to say the next time you see a rich person who hates going to work, thank him for taking the time to sacrifice his personal happiness so that joy could be brought to others.